mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 * A video showing how to configure subscriptions and create landing pages is now referenced in the Get started with landing pages section.
 [Read more](../landing-pages/get-started-lp.md#video)
 * A limitation has been added for journeys using Read Segment activities.
 [Read more](../building-journeys/read-segment.md)
 * The expression ediror operators page has been improved.
 [Read more](../building-journeys/expression/operators.md)
+* A section on how to schedule a campaign has been added.
+[Read more](../campaigns/create-campaign.md)

 ## July 2022 {#july-2022}